Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Numerical model based on the incompressible Navier-Stokes equations

 \subparagraph{Low density ratios $\V{m^*}$ = 2 and $\V{m^*}$ = 0.8:}

 If the density of the solid is comparable to the surrounding fluid, the fluid forces are not negligible and they affect the motion of the solid, particularly at low damping ratios.
 We simulate the previous case with low density ratios of $m^*$ = 2 and 0.8.
 Fig.~\ref{fig_decay_results_R20pt8} compares the cylinder displacement with the analytical solution.
-As can be seen in Figs.~\ref{fig_decay_results_R2} and \ref{fig_decay_results_R0pt8}, the CFD solution deviates significantly from the analytical solution for $\zeta = $ 0.1 and 0.5 with $m^* = 2$, and for $\zeta = $ 0.1, 0.5, and 1 for $m^* = 0.8$, respectively.
+As observed in Figs.~\ref{fig_decay_results_R2} and \ref{fig_decay_results_R0pt8}, the CFD solution deviates significantly from the analytical solution for $\zeta = $ 0.1 and 0.5 with $m^* = 2$, and for $\zeta = $ 0.1, 0.5, and 1 for $m^* = 0.8$, respectively.
 This deviation is expected physically for these cases, however. \\

 The results in this section show that the fully-resolved FD/BP model can accurately capture the rigid body dynamics of a system in which an external forcing is provided by mechanical springs and dampers.
-The method remains stable for large density ratio between different phases and it also does not suffer from the \emph{added mass} effects~\cite{Nobile99,Causin05,Burman09,Banks17,Serino19}.
+The method remains stable for large density ratio between different phases and it does not suffer from the \emph{added mass} effects that become prominent when $m^* \lessapprox 1$~\cite{Nobile99,Causin05,Burman09,Banks17,Serino19}. \REVIEW{ We also refer the readers to our prior work on FD/BP method~\cite{BhallaBP2019} that considers additional low-density ratio cases and validates them against numerical and experimental results from the literature.}